kionkim/transformer/README.md

 A network only contains attention mechanism without underlying recurrent network.
 It solved speed issue and bottleneck issue of RNNs.

+It is gluon implement based on the article 'The Annotated transformer' from harvard nlp team.

 # Usage